Richard Secord: Command and staff assignments

-Returning to Washington, D.C. in July 1978, Secord served at Headquarters U.S. Air Force as director of international programs.
+Returning to Washington, D.C., in July 1978, Secord served at Headquarters U.S. Air Force as director of international programs.
 Secord's official biography states that he was the ranking US Air Force officer for Operation Eagle Claw, the April 1980 attempt to end the Iran hostage crisis.
 However, in his autobiography, Secord denies involvement with Eagle Claw.
 He does give some details of his involvement with Operation Credible Sport, the planned second rescue raid to rescue the American hostages in Iran that was aborted by the hostages' release.
-In his final military assignment, Secord was Assistant Secretary of Defense for International Security Affairs with responsibility for Near Eastern, African and South Asian affairs, from April 1981 to May 1983.
+In his final military assignment, Secord was Deputy Assistant Secretary of Defense for International Security Affairs with responsibility for Near Eastern, African and South Asian affairs, from April 1981 to May 1983.

 While holding these two appointments, Secord continued to be involved in covert operations, though at a high level.
 He was instrumental in the controversial sale of early warning aircraft to Saudi Arabia.

 Secord retired from the Air Force in 1983 after allegations of improper dealings with former CIA agent Edwin P. Wilson.
 Secord noted that the Reagan administration did not supply him with legal help when he was accused of shady dealings with Wilson.
 An unindicted Secord went $22,000 in debt for legal representation in conjunction with the Wilson matter, despite serving as a government witness in court against Wilson.
 The latter never mentioned during trial Secord's participation in any of Wilson's activities.
 Pentagon service being unhealthy for Secord was another factor in his retirement; he had recently survived three cases of pneumonia in as many years.